 Time Sessions Appropriately

-Depending on the type of physical activity and exercises, individuals may be advised to seek care on rest days or the same days of the workout.
+Depending on the type of physical activity and exercises, individuals may be advised to seek care on rest days or the same days as the workout.
 Discuss with the chiropractor what days of the week are best for treatment and before or after workouts.

 Movement and exercise practices are unique and vary with each individual.
 Individuals have different goals for their regimens that range from: